zotonic/zotonic/doc/ref/modules/mod_fileuploader.rst

 to a single file.
 The web worker is using multiple parallel uploaders to make optimal use of the available bandwidth.

-Files are send to the webworker on the topic ``model/fileuploader/post/new``:
+Files are sent to the webworker on the topic ``model/fileuploader/post/new``:

 .. code-block:: javascript